Apartheid Without the Racism': How China Keeps Rural Folks Down

 Beyond access to appreciating property markets, rural residents are also boxed out of good schooling and a range of other services in major cities.

-"I've always thought about getting a home in the city and a city hukou, but it never came true, " said Yang Shuanghu, 35, a driver from a village in poor Gansu province who can't work due to a back injury.
+"I've always thought about getting a home in the city and a city hukou, but it never came true, " said Yang Shuanghu, 35, a driver from a village in poor Gansu province who can't work because of a back injury.
 Mr. Yang, who never finished middle school, gets a rural income allowance of about $15 a quarter.

 "To get by, sometimes I have to go to my sister's house to get food," he said.
 "Perhaps my daughter can grow up, get some education, and leave this place."